KirilDev/flutter-lists/README.md

 # The Flutter Lists Widgets App
-Flutter Application with list that I learned from Flutter Docs
+It's Flutter Application with list that I learned from Flutter Docs